HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment2/assignment2-content-outline.md

   - Clearly summarize the content and relevance to your project.

 - **Tagging and Sharing**
-  - Create 'kebab case tags' for key concepts from your research.
+  - Create 'kebab-case-tags' for key concepts from your research.
   - Share content you find significant for peer review and feedback.

 ## Instructions for Students